upcontent/UpContent-Marketing/content/post/twitter-chat-strategy.md

 ### Pop in to say hello, even if you can’t stay.
 Remember how people used to stop by to “give their regards?”
 Apply the same principle here.
 If you know you’re going to be busy during a chat, it’s thoughtful to send a quick tweet mentioning that while you can’t make it today, you just wanted to say “hey” and wish them a great chat.
 Be sure to tag the host and add the hashtag.
 Chances are, people will respond, expressing their hope that you can join in next time.
 And next time when you can attend, you might even be welcomed with open arms.
 It’s almost unbelievable how *kind* people are during these chats!
 That’s what makes them so fun.

-KYLE QUOTE: “Don’t wait for a chat to be social.
+> “Don’t wait for a chat to be social.
 If you think of Twitter as a 24/7 Twitter chat, it becomes a much more enjoyable social network.
 Ask questions, follow-up with those you meet, help others, use content in context, be interested and interesting, and just engage in real-time.
 You’ll grow a bigger following in a shorter time--but more importantly, you’ll build stronger relationships.
-And that’s why you’re on Twitter to begin with, right?” -Martin Lieberman, Content and Social Media Coordinator, Meteroix
+And that’s why you’re on Twitter to begin with, right?” <br>
+> *-Martin Lieberman, Content and Social Media Coordinator, Meteroix*

 Hopefully by now you can see the value that Twitter chats brings to your digital strategy.
 Remember, this comprehensive list of things to consider during a Twitter chat does not need to be applied all at once.
 Get your feet wet, try one or two new tactics, and give it a shot!